Recent incidents involving AI algorithms have hit the headlines, leading many to question their worth.

 For most cases, these models may not necessarily be well suited to your data.
 The vendor will have trained the models on data sets that may look quite different to your particular data and so may behave differently.

-Again, this highlights the importance of monitoring and explainability, but furthermore the importance of being able to adapt a pre-trained model your specific data in order to achieve strong AI.
+Again, this highlights the importance of monitoring and explainability, but furthermore the importance of being able to adapt a pre-trained model to your specific data in order to achieve strong AI.

 To this end, vendors supplying pre-trained models should provide facilities for the customer to collect new training data and retain an off–the–shelf model.

 An important consequence of this is that such AI frameworks need to have the ability to rollback to previous versions of a model in case of problems, and version control both models and training data in order to prevent weak AI.